 Try standing really close to a wall.
 Facing the wall, move just a little closer, such that your toes are just touching the wall.
 Perhaps you’ll start to find it difficult to turn your head to the left or the right, and your vision becomes narrowed.
 You may begin to tune out the sounds around because of the looming wall in front of you.
 This might be a familiar feeling for you at this point in time.
 No options ahead.
 No possibilities.
 No choices.
 You’re stuck.

-Being stuck can be a familiar and dreadful feeling that you cannot explain.
+Taking care of ourselves is a maxim often preached and rarely practiced, and sometimes without noticing we become stuck in a situation we cannot escape from - a familiar yet dreadful feeling that you cannot explain.
 It can turn into a kind of helplessness when you realise that you have no other choice but to accept what is thrust upon you.
 I remember playing the old school Digimon and Pokemon games when I was young(er), and how people got excited with new discoveries in the game.

 There were secret codes you could use while battling?
 There were secret gardens available?
 We could clone our Pokemons?
 Those possibilities were so fascinating because they changed the boundaries of the game.
 They changed how we played the game.
 They changed what the game was about.